fsereno/portfolio/README.md

 ##### Example of Generics in C#
 - Shows how to define a Generic Type.
-- Shows how to pass multiple types to the same signature/method using Generic Types.
+- Shows how to pass varying types to the same signature/method using Generic Types.

 ## License